dgroomes/my-software/README.md

     * DONE Scaffold out a Perl script
 * [ ] SKIP Add more external documentation to `bb` (the internal documentation in the '--help' is already extremely thorough)
 * [ ] SKIP (bb is complete) Implement the fifo/domain-socket -based benchmarking described in `bb`
+* [ ] (SKIP: virtual environments satisfy Python version switching) Python SDK management.
+Don't bother with custom formula.
+Just use the core ones, which already include
+  3.9, 3.10, 3.11 and 3.12.
+That's perfect.
+UPDATE: I think Python switching is not as necessary as Java or Node.js switching because we often use virtual environments.
+So, in a Python project, you typically activate its virtual env and that's your way of switching Python versions.
+And for one-off scripts, would I just be using the latest Python anyway?
+I'm going to skip this for now.
+* [x] DONE Node.js SDK management (I think this should be totally feasible since I figured this out with OpenJDK and am happy with that).
+* [x] DONE Make a "Java program launcher" in Go.
+In any interpreted program, (Java, Python, Ruby, JavaScript), the program needs to be run with an interpreter (JVM, `python`, `ruby`, `node`, etc.).
+This is totally fine, but distributing these programs is often a challenge because the user needs to have the interpreter installed, and it needs to be a compatible version, and it needs to be discoverable when launching the program.
+In Java, we have things like the `JAVA_HOME` environment variable to help with that.
+But that doesn't help with version compatibility.
+By contrast, programs that compile to an executable binary (e.g. Go, C) are easy to distribute.
+They are "all-in-one".
+(To be fair, the same distribution headache is true for Go and Co programs if they link to shared libraries).
+I have a Java program in `java/markdown-code-fence-reader` that works as long as my `JAVA_HOME` is a Java 21 JDK, but my shell environment differs per project.
+I want to solve this scenario.
+    * DONE Go side
+    * DONE Gradle side